Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/03-Inferential-SQLi(Blind-SQLi).md

 ```
 Remember that Blind SQLi attacks can be time-consuming but are often successful against vulnerable applications that don't properly sanitize input.

-Explain TIme based and Boolean Based more
+Explain TIme based and Boolean Based more thorougly